-Have you ever wondered why your blood glucose patterns are too high, too low and often never right no matter what insulin
+Have you ever wondered why your blood glucose patterns are too high, too low and often never right no matter what

 A continuous glucose monitoring system (CGMS ) takes home blood glucose monitoring to the next step.
-Modern continuous glucose monitoring systems consist of a small electrode inserted beneath the skin (like an insulin pump catheter), which will sense the glucose level as an electrical signal and send the information to a transmitter stuck on the skin surface..
+Modern continuous glucose monitoring systems consist of a small electrode inserted beneath the skin (like a pump catheter), which will sense the glucose level as an electrical signal and send the information to a transmitter stuck on the skin surface..
 This transmitter can then relay the information about blood glucose levels in real time to a receiver, so that the patient can react to this information, or it can store the information for 3 days, for later download and analysis

 Analysis of blood glucose patterns whether by CGMS or a series of fingersticks over a few days or weeks, will often shed light on troublesome blood glucose patterns .
-Sometimes people who think they need more insulin may actually do better with less insulin at certain times.
+Sometimes people who think they need more insulin may actually do better with less doses at certain times.

 CGMS studies are useful for both adults with Type 2 Diabetes Mellitus and children and adults with Type 1 Diabetes Mellitus.
 CGMS studies can help the patient and the doctor to fine tune insulin and oral medicaitions.
 T